 - Risks.
 People with milk allergy or sensitivity should not use whey protein.
 It could cause an allergic reaction.
 If you have kidney disease, check with a doctor before using any type of protein powder.

 - Interactions.
 If you take any medicines or supplements regularly, talk to your health care provider before you start using whey protein.
-It could interact with antibiotics and certain medicines such as Fosamax for osteoporosis or levodopa for Parkinson's disease.
+It could interact with antibiotics and certain medicines such as alendronate (Fosamax) for osteoporosis or levodopa for Parkinson's disease.